Hamilton State School: Block A, urban brick school building

 Block A is a highset, brick and timber building with an undercroft.
 It contains four classrooms on the first floor linked by verandahs along the length of the east and west sides.
-Both verandahs have a centrally-located teachers room, and are accessed by two sets of timber stairs, positioned on either side of each teachers room.
+Both verandahs have a centrally located teachers room, and are accessed by two sets of timber stairs, positioned on either side of each teachers room.
 Parts of the undercroft are enclosed and contain store rooms, toilets, an Outside School Hours Care room, and a tuck shop.

 Grounds

 The school has a tradition of boundary tree plantings and the grounds retain numerous mature trees, including weeping figs (Ficus benjamina) and camphor laurels (Cinnamomum camphora) along the Oxford Street boundary; and weeping figs, a Moreton Bay fig (Ficus macrophylla) and Moreton Bay chestnuts (Castanospermum australe) along the Windsor Street boundary.
-A mature leopard tree (Libidibia ferrea) stands in the south-eastern corner of the grounds.
+A mature leopard tree (Flindersia maculosa) stands in the south-eastern corner of the grounds.

 A multi-purpose sports court on the site of the original tennis court lies to the north of Block A. An open parade ground extends from the east (rear) side of Block A. On the west (front) side of Block A is a forecourt area that is landscaped with an established, 1970s scheme of gardens, trees and paths.

 The flat and largely open site allows attractive views of Block A from Oxford and Windsor streets, framed by trees.